intel/nauta/docs/user-guide/actions/predict.md

 ### Returns

-The description of a problem; if any problem occurs.
+The description of a problem; if, any problem occurs.
 Otherwise, displays the information that training job/jobs was/were cancelled successfully.

 ## launch Subcommand